 No way back is the first game runs on a computer that I have ever made, and I am also glad because I got a 9.2 for this course.
 It doesn’t have the main menu or anything else but the gameplay itself.

-Although the game is fairly short (takes about 3 minutes to reach the end), it has almost everything what a platformer should have: moving, jumping, attacking and also enemies.
+Although the game is fairly short (takes about 3 minutes to reach the end without deaths), it has almost everything what a platformer should have: moving, jumping, attacking and also enemies.

 I am pretty proud of the “fake” randomly generated enemies I have made.
 What it does is spawning enemies on a high level on the Y axis, so that they will fall, most of the time, on a platform.
 And when they fall into the water, they will be moved into the air again.
 The code of moving enemies into the air is similar to how they are generated.
 But the AI of these enemies is simple, they will just go straight to the player character.

 There is a bit of implicit narrative in the game.
-But it seems that didn’t tell the story well, so I probably need to learn more about narrative in games.
+But it seems that didn’t tell the story well from some playtesting I have done later.
+So I probably need to learn more about narrative in games.
 The story behind this game is like: